Best Online Savings Accounts Comparison Updated March, 2010

 Restrictions on Online Savings Accounts You Should Know About

-Online savings accounts have a number of potential upsides, including higher interest rates than traditional accounts, but unfortunately there are a number of restrictions on online savings accounts that you should be aware of before you invest your money online.
+Online savings accounts have a number of potential upsides, including higher interest rates than traditional accounts, but unfortunately, there are a number of restrictions on online savings accounts that you should be aware of before you invest your money online.

 Minimum Balance Requirements

 Some of the highest paying online savings accounts have minimum opening balances or minimum daily balances.
 This means you have to have a certain amount of money to open an account, and you have to have a certain amount of money in there at all times.
 If you allow your balance to dip below these mandated minimums, you could find yourself facing hefty fees and charges.
-These fees and charges may negate all of the potential benefit you get from the higher interest rate.
+These fees and charges may negate all of the potential benefits you get from the higher interest rate.

 Monthly Contribution Requirements